 By Mikel B. Classen

 One of the best things about Michigan’s Upper Peninsula is that there are some amazing parks and recreation areas to enjoy.
-Many of them take you to the quiet rustic wilderness regions but there are others that are placed right in the midst of the hustle and bustle of the region.
+Many of them take you to the quiet rustic wilderness regions but there are others that are placed right in the middle of the hustle and bustle of the region.
 In Sault Ste.
-Marie, you can get away from it all, in the midst of it all.
+Marie, you can get away from it all, or be in the midst of it all.

 Camping the Sault, puts you in the heart of the action.
 All located on the shores of the St. Mary’s River, this is front row for ship viewing.
 Both, Aune Osborn Park and the Soo Locks Campground, afford incredible views of the ships entering and leaving the Soo Locks.
 Sherman Park, though inside the city gives the slightly more rustic feel of the upper St. Mary’s.
 Nowhere can these ships be viewed better from the comfort of your lawn chair than these three places.